 This homemade almond juice is a new STANDARD in my kitchen now.
 I struggle with dairy.
 It doesn’t sit well with me.
 I am not a fan of soy products personally, and even Lactaid (the lactose-free milk) bothers me.
-Almond milk from the store is ok, but it’s PRICEY and it does not taste nearly as yummy!
+Store bought is ok, but it’s PRICEY and it does not taste nearly as yummy!

 Plus, this stuff is better.
 Fresher.
 Cleaner.
 I can’t even describe it.
 All I can say is, take the 10 minutes, and try it making it yourself!

 How long does homemade almond milk last?

-Store for up to one week in fridge.
-Stir or shake before each use.
+Store in an airtight container for up to one week in fridge.
+Stir or give it a good shake before each use.

 Does almond milk go bad?

 Yes, it sure does.
-And fresh almond milk made at home does not stay good for as long as store bought since it does not have preservatives.
+And fresh made at home does not stay good for as long as store-bought brands since it does not have preservatives.
 Keep it refrigerated and it will stay good for 5-7 days.

 How to tell if almond milk is bad?

 If it has been stored in the refrigerator for under a week it should be fine.
 If it has been stored in the refrigerator for over a week it should be tossed out.
 When in doubt, use the smell test.
 It will smell a bit sour if it is going off.